 Exploring American islands!
 With a New York Architecture — The temperature was around -7 degrees:

 The journey continues at the University of Oxford.
-As of 2025, I became a recognized student in the Philosophy Department with my project on a new theory of human rights, with the academic advisory of Professor John Tasioulas:
+As of 2025, I became a recognized student in the Philosophy Department with my project on a new theory of human rights

 A valuable meeting with an inspiring woman aero-space professor, Yurdanur Tulunay, in Oxford Union: